 - 1. Axle nut

 - 2. Washer

 - 3. Drive chain puller

 - 4. Drive chain slack adjusting nut

 - 5. Locknut

 - 4. Loosen the axle nut.

 - Lift the rear wheel off the ground according to the procedure on page 7-29.

-- 6. Remove the axle nut, washer and the drive chain puller at the lefthand side, then pull the wheel axle out together with the drive chain puller from the right-hand side.
+- Remove the axle nut, washer and drive chain puller on the left side, and then pull the wheel axle out together with the drive chain puller from the right side.